Academic Year 2019 – 2020

 Anyone 18 years of age or older and who can profit from instruction qualifies for admission.
 If under age 18, you will qualify for admission if you have satisfied one of these:

 - Graduated from high school

 - Hold Certificate of Proficiency or a G.E.D. from the State of California

 - Enrollment in the 9th or 12th grade and recommendation for advanced academic or vocational college level study

 In accordance with California Education Code Sections 76001 or 76001.5, 9th through 12th grade students may be eligible to enroll in courses at Golden West College for advanced-level study in instructional or vocational areas not available at their school.
 The school and the college will determine who may enroll based on their judgment of the applicant’s ability to profit from instruction.
 The college has the right and responsibility to restrict enrollment for reasons of health and safety, appropriateness of the course, preparedness of the student, college policy, state law and space availability.
 Note: In accordance with SB338, enrollment in physical education courses have been restricted or excluded.

 Under this Act, students attending an institution of higher learning become an adult when it comes to their educational records at that institution.
 It is the policy of the Coast Community College District, in accordance with FERPA, to not release/discuss a student’s records without the signed release from the student authorizing the release of that information to anyone except the student.

-- All Classes at Golden West College are college level courses
+- All Golden West College courses are college level courses

 - High School Students cannot displace a college level student